Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Difficulties in the computation of Fourier coefficients

-\textbf{Piecewise-defined functions}.
-Let us point that, in applications, many of the functions we deal with are piecewise defined, and this poses its own challenges.
+Let us point that, in applications, many of the functions we deal with are piecewise defined and this poses its own challenges.
+Consider the complex Fourier coefficients of the function \(\sin 3x.\) In Mathematica we can compute them with the following command.

+Even though Mathematica is able to detect that \(n=\pm 3\) are special cases, it cannot longer detect that the coefficients with indices \(\pm 3\) need to be computed separately if the expression \(\sin 3x\) appears inside a piecewise-defined function.

 Maxima currently does not have built-in support for piecewise-defined expressions which are of particular importance in engineering and physics applications.
 We developed another package called \texttt{piecewise} automatically loaded by \texttt{pdefourier} to deal with this kind of functions.
-In particular, we are able to detect the parity of a piecewise-defined function defined on an interval \([-L,L] \) by the means of comparison of subintervals allowing us to simplify the computation of Fourier coefficients of odd or even functions.
-Also, we take advantage of the linearity and interval addition properties of the integral; because of this, our pattern matching rules work even with piecewise-defined functions and equivalent trigonometric expressions as we will see in Section \ref{sec4}. \\
+In particular, we are able to detect the parity of a piecewise-defined function defined on an interval \([-L,L] \) by the means of comparison of subintervals allowing us to simplify the computation of Fourier coefficients for odd or even functions.
+Also, we take advantage of the linearity and interval addition properties of the integral; because of this, our pattern matching rules work even with piecewise-defined functions and equivalent trigonometric expressions as we will see in section \ref{sec-fcoeff}.